Hyundai unveils new fuel cell SUV with longer travel range

 It plans to launch an electric vehicle with a driving range of 500 kilometers (311 miles) after 2021.
 Before the summer of next year, it plans to release a small electric sports utility vehicle with a driving range of 390 kilometers per charge.
 In 2021, its luxury brand Genesis will unveil an electric vehicle model as well.

-One reason that makes drivers reluctant to buy electric vehicles is a fear that they may not find a charging station in the middle of a trip.
-Hyundai's first pure electric car IONIQ launched last year had a driving range of 191 kilometers per charge, shorter than the electric vehicles made by Tesla and General Motors.
+One reason drivers are reluctant to buy electric vehicles is that they fear not being able to find a charging station in the middle of a trip.
+Hyundai's first pure electric car IONIQ launched last year had a driving range of 191 kilometers (118 miles) per charge, shorter than the electric vehicles made by Tesla and General Motors.